jasoet/ansible-vault/README.md

 ## Requirements

-This role requires FreeBSD, or a Debian or RHEL based Linux distribution.
+This role requires a Debian or Ubuntu based Linux distribution.
 It might work with other software versions, but does work with the following specific software and versions:

 * Ansible: 2.8.4
-* Vault: 1.3.2
+* Vault: 1.4.0
 * Debian
   - Debian 10 (buster)
   - Debian 9 (stretch)
   - Debian 8 (jessie)
-* FreeBSD 11
 * Ubuntu 18.04

 Sorry, there is no planned support at the moment for Windows.